Kiskőrös: History

+Prehistory and Ancient History

 Kiskőrös has been populated since the Stone Age.
-In the first half of the second millennium before Christ it was populated by the Vatya-culture which was developed around the central area of the Danube basin between 2000 and 1500/1400 BC.
-Archeologists unearthed 161 metal objects - out of them 11 made of gold - in the vicinity of Kiskőrös in 2016, representing the biggest ever Middle Bronze Age found - both quantity and quality - in the areas between the Danube and Tisza (in Hungarian: Duna-Tisza köze).
+In the first half of the second millennium BC it was populated by the Vatya-culture which developed around the central area of the Danube basin between 2000 and 1500/1400 BC.
+Archeologists unearthed 161 metal objects (11 of which were made of gold) in the vicinity of Kiskőrös in 2016, representing the biggest ever Middle Bronze Age found - both quantity and quality - in the areas between the Danube and Tisza (in Hungarian: Duna-Tisza köze).
 In addition to bronze and gold jewellery, daggers, spears, axes as well as goldsmith tools were found.

 Celtic coins from the Late Iron Age (4th century B.C.) have also been found.
 In the first century Transdanubia (i.e. Pannonia) was invaded by the Romans and its population ran away and settled in the area.
-Archaeological evidence suggests that Scythian-Sarmatian were settled here, to the border region, to protect the "limes", who continued to be present up to the 5th century AD.
-Seven sarmata cemeteries have been found so far within the permiaters of Kiskőrös.
+Archaeological evidence suggests that Scythian-Sarmatians were settled here along the border region, to protect the "limes", who continued to be present up to the 5th century AD.
+Seven Sarmatian cemeteries have been found so far within the perimiter of Kiskőrös.
 In the graves of a Jazig-Sarmatian cemetery a necklace of pearls in gold setting and other rare polished jewellery were found.
 In the 1930s five Avar villages and seven cemeteries have been discovered.
 The archeological findings strongly suggest a strong connection between the Sarmatians living in the area and the Roman provinces.
 Only a few relics were have been found from the Hun-period (420-454).

 Nine Avar cemeteries have been dug so far.
 Their characteristic metal buckles with a griffin fitting are strikingly similar to those found in the Caucasus and along the River Volga.
 The most beautiful findings of all, a necklace of 5 oval almandine pendants in gold setting and 6 gold pendants were uncovered in a princes's grave.

+Post-Roman History

 The first written documents mentioning Kiskőrös date back to 1277 issued by the "Kuman" László IV and referred to as "Keurus".
 By 1433 Kőrös was an independent town.
 The peaceful life of the town came to an end in the 16th century when the Turkish army occupied the region.
-A letter was written on April 11, 1529 by Mihály Pósa warning the bishop of Kalocsa about the attacks of the Turks.
-He informs the bishop that Kiskőrös was ruined by the Turks 8 April together with other settlements in the area.
-The town lceased to exist during the occupation and referred to as "puszta" (lat. desertum).
+A letter was written on 11 April 1529 by Mihály Pósa warning the bishop of Kalocsa about the attacks of the Turks.
+He informed the bishop that Kiskőrös was ruined by the Turks on 8 April, together with other settlements in the area.
+The town ceased to exist during the occupation and referred to as "puszta" (lat. desertum).